fabric8io/fabric8/docs/getStarted/apps.md

 Or to install from the central repository then choose the commands below to suit the application you wish to install:

-Then you can run individual microservices as follows:
+Then you can run individual Microservices as follows:

 ##### Management